ElsevierSoftwareX/SOFTX-D-20-00087/README.md

 ## Installation

-pycity_scheduling requires the following Python packages:
+pycity_scheduling requires at least the following Python packages:
 - numpy
+- pandas
 - matplotlib
-- pandas
-- pycity_base
 - pyomo
 - Shapely
+- pycity_base

 as well as the installation of at least one mathematical programming solver for convex and/or non-convex problems, which is supported by the [Pyomo](http://www.pyomo.org/) optimisation modelling library.
 We recommend one of the following solvers: